A Collection of Articles About Handling A Lazy Employee

 Sometimes the employee isn’t a good fit for the job, but they may be a good fit for another job.
 You could get them to perform another job that might be a better fit for them and the company.

-If all else fails, then the only other thing to do is to take disciplinary action against the employee.
+If all else fails, the only other thing to do is take disciplinary action against the employee.

-For more tips, see the resources, I have selected below to get the viewpoint from a variety of authors.
+For more tips, see the resources I have selected below to get different points of view from various authors.